 Check with your friends.
 Did you all record the same value?
 If not, why not?

 You might have thought that the reading was "between 80 g and 90 g."
-However, it is possible to use your judgement and record the reading to the nearest gram.
+However, it is possible to use

 Try it again.
 The reading on the scale = (to the nearest gram)